 - The course's material is based primarily on the textbook titled Economic Growth 2nd Ed by David Weil, Addison Wesley, 2009.
-It has been ordered through Agora Bookstore, 145 Besserer St. Its reading is mandatory. - Slides and detailed solutions to exercises will be posted on the course's website.
-Students must consult the course's website weekly for eventual updates and information that the professor may have omitted during class. - Weekly tutorials will be taught by the TA every ??? at ??h00-??h00 in room ???.
-Those tutorials are devoted to solving assigned exercises.
-They are designed to help those students who feel the need for further clarification after having gone through the posted solutions.
-Attendance to tutorials is thus fully optional; no new material will be covered there.
+It has been ordered through Agora Bookstore, 145 Besserer St. Its reading is mandatory.
+(The first edition will do also.
+The main difference between the two is updated data.
+You are however responsible for making sure that you answer the problems assigned out of the second edition.) - Slides and detailed solutions to exercises will be posted on the course's website.
+Students must consult the course's website weekly for eventual updates and information that the professor may have omitted during class.